Hawkynt/Randomizer/Readme.md

       End Sub
   End Module
   ```

-* **Hardware Entropy**: Using hardware-based random number generators (HRNGs) to obtain entropy, which is then used as a seed.

 * **Re-Seeding**: It is also very common to update the seed after a given amount of generated numbers or based on a timer, to make the outcomes even more unpredictable.